-This module aims to provide students with a critical review of China's political development in the 20th and early 21st centuries.
-After a brief overview of China's political history since 1949, it is designed around two core blocks of study.
+This module aims to provide students with a critical introduction and review of China's political development from 1949 to today.
+Following a brief historical review of the evolution of the Chinese political system since 1949, this module is designed around two core blocks of study.

 Method of assessment

-Saich, T., Governance and Politics of China, 4th ed.
-(Basingstoke: Palgrave Macmillan, 2015) (key text).
+Tony Saich, Governance and Politics of China, 5th edition (Basingstoke: Palgrave Macmillan, 2018).

-On successful completion of this module, students will be able to:
+On successfully completing the module students will be able to:

-- Use the knowledge earned from the study of China to inform comparative political studies.
+5. Use the knowledge earned from the study of China to inform comparative political studies.

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.